janosroden/azdevops_migration_tool/Readme.md

 1. Don't rush, migrate one resource type at a time.
 1. Always check the result.
 1. Use read-only PAT for the source project, just in case
+1. Builds are modified to run in `Default` agent pool
+1. Agent pool information is deleted for release jobs